dfinity/portal/style-guide.md

 - SDK
 - SNS
 - XDR
+- UTXO

 ## Language
 The following language and capitalization of certain terms and phrases should be used across the IC developer documentation:
 - Big Tech
 - Bitcoin integration
 - Bitcoin network: should be used in place of "sending bitcoin".
+- bitcoin: should be used when referring to BTC rather than the Bitcoin network.
 - Built on the Internet Computer
 - canister
 - canister smart contract